 Vertical-farming company Plenty Unlimited Inc.has signed an agreement with Albertsons Companies, Inc. as they planned to provide their shoppers in more than 430 stores across California with Plenty’s fresher and more flavorful greens.

-This sustainable-driven partnership will no doubt meet needs of the “new” consumer—one which is more aware of the effects that our current food supply chain has on our environment.
+This sustainable-driven partnership will no doubt meet the needs of the “new” consumer—one who is more aware of the effects that our current food supply chain has on our environment.
 Seeing that demand spiked when COVID-19 hit, the Albertsons Cos. team asked suppliers, including Plenty, to help make sure that their clients would have uninterrupted access to quality fresh produce.

 Securing Investment – Iron Ox & AeroFarms

-Along with this news, the team also announced their new farming facility to be developed in California, set to use a hydroponic growing system controlled by large mobile machines equipped with robotic grippers.
+Along with this news, the team also announced their new farming facility to be developed in California.
+It is set to use a hydroponic growing system controlled by large mobile machines equipped with robotic grippers.
 The machines can plant, harvest and move heavy trays of greens around while machine learning algorithms and computer vision systems monitor their daily growth.
 For now, the farm grows the usual mixture of leafy greens and herbs, with the new California facility selling their produce to Whole Foods and Bianchinis markets.

 Another indoor vertical farming company that managed to bag funding is Jersey-based Aerofarmsthat uses moist air to grow plants.
-The startup took in $100 million last year to bring their total funding up to a staggering $238M.
+The startup took in $100 million last year to bring its total funding up to a staggering $238M.
 This doesn’t include the $100 million investment that the Abu Dhabi government gave to Aerofarms and three other agtech companies back in April this year.
 And thanks to their offering, AeroFarms is now constructing a 90,000-square-foot indoor vertical farm in the UAE capital that it says will be the largest of its kind in the world.

 Targeting retail – In-farm